LadyMozzarella/FrameworkBenchmarksDocs/docs/ProjectInformation/Framework-Tests.md

     ###Requirements

-    In addition to the requirements listed below, please note the [general requirements](https://github.com/LadyMozzarella/FrameworkBenchmarks/wiki/Framework-Tests#general-requirements) (listed on the [Framework Tests](https://github.com/LadyMozzarella/FrameworkBenchmarks/wiki/Framework-Tests) page) that apply to all implemented tests.
+    In addition to the requirements listed below, please note the [general requirements](#general-requirements) that apply to all implemented tests.

     1. The recommended URI is __/fortunes__.
     2. A __Fortune__ database table contains a dozen Unix-style fortune-cookie messages.